-We’ve been skiing for several years, though we, usually, only get out about three to four times per winter.
-This could explain why I’ve struggled so much to grasp the techniques of the sport.
-I heard, recently, that you have to ski 10,000 kilometers–it was a Canadian talking, for those of us living south of the border, that’s over 6000 miles–to become skilled at it.
-We’ve probably skied less than 50 miles, so we’ve got a little ways to go. 😝
+The Trekkers have been cross-country skiing for several years, though we usually only get out a few times each winter.
+(This is especially true in winters like this one when we hardly had any snow until February. 😝) This could explain why I’ve struggled so much to grasp the techniques of the sport.
+I read somewhere that you have to ski 10,000 kilometers to become skilled at cross-country skiing–it was a Canadian talking, for those of us living south of the border, that’s over 6000 miles.
+We’ve probably skied less than 100 miles so far, so we’ve got a little ways to go. 😝

-We’ve, pretty much, done all the stuff you’re supposed to do to learn to ski.
-(Though, to be fair, we haven’t taken an actual class, I can’t quite bring myself to do that.
+We’ve pretty much done all the stuff you’re supposed to do to learn to ski.
+We’ve watched various videos on Youtube, we’ve talked to the “experts” at several sports shops and equipment rental places.
+(To be fair, we haven’t taken an actual class, I can’t quite bring myself to do that.
 I don’t need five-year-olds skiing circles around me to humble my skiing ego.
-The bruises and sore muscles I acquire every time we go out take care of that just fine, thank you. 😝) We’ve watched various videos on Youtube, we’ve talked to the “experts” at several sports shops and equipment rental places…
+The bruises and sore muscles I acquire every time we go out take care of that just fine, thank you. 😝)

-This brings me to a frustrating aspect of this sport.
-Will someone please tell me how I’m supposed to employ the “snowplow” method to stop, with six inches of snow on top of my ski?
-Or at the very least, with a six-inch lip of packed, icy snow surrounding the lane, my skis are in?!
-They don’t tell you that in the videos!
-The videos also like to say things like, “if you fall, just get your skis under you and roll back up!”
-Uh huh, again, how do I do that when I can’t even see my skis under all that snow?
+The trainers also say things like, “if you fall, just get your skis under you and roll back up!”
+Uh-huh, again, how do I do that when I can’t even see where my skis are under all that snow?
 And when I can’t get any leverage, because every time I try to push myself up my arm sinks into the powder up to my shoulder?
 (I’m just saying, my lack of skill may not be ENTIRELY my fault, 90% my fault, tops. 😉)

 This sport is, supposedly, easy to master.
-People don’t usually even wear helmets when engaging in it (unless you’re doing it competitively).
+People don’t usually even wear helmets when engaging in it.
 They aren’t needed, you aren’t going that fast.
-Some people say, “if you can walk, you can ski.”
+You hear people say, “if you can walk, you can ski.”
 This may be true for some people, but, on a normal day, my feet don’t–usually–slide out from under me due to their waxed or fish-scaled bottoms. 😝 I do believe that saying is true regarding snowshoeing, I just think skiing takes a bit more finesse.

-Regardless of this frequent humiliation, when I am able to remain vertical, I really enjoy skiing.
+Regardless of the frequent humiliation, when I am able to remain vertical, I really enjoy skiing.
 I like the exercise.
-I like the way I can glide along, almost soundlessly, through the beauty of the snow-shrouded forest, with just the *wisp-wisp* of the skis gliding through the powdery snow as an accompaniment.
-I LOVE seeing the adorable, little rodent paths crisscrossing the snow as they make their way from snowbank…to fallen log…to tree…
+I like the way I can glide along, almost soundlessly, through the beauty of the snow-shrouded forest, with just the *wisp-wisp* of the skis slipping through the powdery snow as an accompaniment.
+I LOVE seeing the adorable, little, rodent paths crisscrossing the snow as they make their way from snowbank…to fallen log…to tree…

-I do feel bad, though, for the rodent, who’s path suddenly ends in the middle of a large area of swept snow, where it’s obvious that something both much bigger than himself and with talons, scooped him from his daily business. 😳 At least it was a good day for the bird, I guess. 🤭
+I do feel bad, though, for the rodent whose path suddenly ends in the middle of a large area of wing-swept snow, where it’s obvious that something both much bigger than himself (and with talons) scooped him from his daily business, never to be seen or heard from again. 😳 At least it was a good day for the bird, I guess. 🤭

 I enjoy watching the deer spring effortlessly through the snowpack at our approach.
 I always find it fascinating, “reading” the stories the forest “tells”.
-In our area, this often includes the large, padded tracks left in the snow by a giant feline’s paws.
+In the Black Hills, this often includes the large, padded tracks left in the snow by a giant feline’s paws.
 You can picture it stalking the unsuspecting deer herd in the meadow below, from its vantage point on a ledge high above.

 I also need to learn that I’m not really moving all that quickly.
 It just “feels” like I’m careening down the hill at unimaginable speeds.
 In the real world, I’m actually just coasting along. 😝

-This has been one of the most frustrating activities we have attempted, for me, but I FINALLY feel like I’m starting to make some progress!
-I think there’s a take-home lesson in this.
-That is, never give up.
-If there’s something you enjoy doing, something you have your heart set on, something you want to accomplish, keep working at it, keep persevering.
-Each time you try, you may learn a new technique that you can implement on your next attempt.
-Each time you fail, you get a little better, a little stronger, a little faster.
-I read, recently, that the word “F.A.I.L.” can be a positive acronym for “First Action In Learning”.
 I like that, it’s empowering.
-It helps us to recognize that sometimes failing to do something the first few times–or first few hundred times–we try it doesn’t have to be a negative experience.
+It helps us to recognize that sometimes failing to do something the first few times–or the first few hundred times–we try it doesn’t have to be a negative experience.
 It pushes us beyond the boundaries of our comfort zone.
 We can use it to make ourselves better.
-Often times, I find, failing at something, and thereby having to work hard and be resourceful to achieve it, actually benefits me more than if I had just, easily, succeeded on the first try.
+Oftentimes, I find failing at something, and thereby having to work hard and be resourceful to achieve it, actually benefits me more in the end than if I had just, easily, succeeded on the first try.
 Those difficult experiences are how we learn!